NonstickAtom972/Grammer2/docs/drawing.md

 # Drawing

 Drawing in Grammer has a few similarities to TI-BASIC, but not many.
-In Grammer, you'll need a lower-level understanding of graphics, and that is what we'll aim to teach here. to understand A primary difference is that Grammer uses pixel coordinates, like the BASIC `Pxl-*` commands.
+In Grammer, you'll need a lower-level understanding of graphics, and that is what we'll aim to teach here.
+To understand, a primary difference is that Grammer uses pixel coordinates, like the BASIC `Pxl-*` commands.

 The first thing you need to know is that drawing is done on "graphics buffers" before it is displayed on the LCD.
 This is true for both BASIC and Grammer.
 The difference is that in Grammer you have to manually issue a command to draw from the buffer to the LCD, and in BASIC it is automatic.
 This may sound annoying, but it's actually great because it lets you perform batch drawing operations before displaying.
 It makes for much smoother and faster graphics.
 We'll discuss buffers in more detail later, but for now here is an example.